resque/resque-pool/README.md

   ruby with copy-on-write safe garbage collection, this could save you a lot of memory when you are managing many workers.
-* Simpler (less) config - If you are using monit or an init script to start up your workers, you can simply start up one pool, and it will manage your workers for you.
+* Simpler (less) config - If you are using monit or an init script to start up your workers, you can start up one pool, and it will manage your workers for you.
 * Faster startup - if you are starting many workers at once, you would normally have them competing for CPU as they load their environments.
 Resque-pool can load the environment once and almost instantaneously fork all of the workers.